Idursulfase (Intravenous route)

 This medicine is usually given one time each week.
 The medicine is given slowly, so the needle will remain in place for a few hours.
 You or your child may also receive medicines to help prevent possible allergic reactions to the injection.

 Precautions While Using This Medicine:

-It is very important that your doctor check your progress at regular visits.
-This will allow your doctor to see if the medicine is working properly and check you for unwanted effects that may be caused by this medicine .
+It is very important that your doctor check your or your child's progress at regular visits.
+This will allow your doctor to see if the medicine is working properly and check you for unwanted effects that may be caused by this medicine.